OpenCDSS/cdss-app-tstool-doc-user/README.md

 1. Use GitHub repository issues to report minor issues.
 Fill out the template issue.
 2. Use GitHub pull requests.
+3. A member of the core development team will follow up to issues and pull requests.

 ## Maintainers ##